 Cameron Turner (centre) with Dr Lai Tran and Dr Su Hung Ching, co-developers of PERKii®

-PERKii is the world’s first non-fermented, low calorie, enhanced water-drink, which keeps one billion live probiotics per bottle alive for three months.
-PERKii has the potential to help consumers control weight, improve gut health and boost immunity.
-The probiotics are delivered using tiny natural beads (microgels) which ensure the bacteria survive long enough to make it to the digestive system and do their work.
+PERKii® is the world’s first non-fermented, low calorie, enhanced water-drink.
+It keeps one billion live probiotics per bottle alive for 3 months.
+PERKii® has the potential to help consumers control weight, improve gut health and boost immunity.
+The probiotics are delivered using tiny natural beads (microgels).
+This ensures the bacteria survive long enough to make it to the digestive system and do their work.

 Progel’s microgel technology is based on a patented process developed by Professor Bhesh Bhandari from The University of Queensland.
 He was able to create the natural microgel capsules out of alginate, which comes from seaweed.

-Microgels capture probiotic bacteria, omega-3 oils, pharmaceutical compounds and other substances in much smaller capsules than other technology – and, importantly, in capsules that could be manufactured at scale in continuous production.
+Microgels capture probiotic bacteria, omega-3 oils, pharmaceutical compounds and other substances in much smaller capsules than other technology.
+Importantly, these capsules could remain that size and remain in continuous production.

-Professor Bhandari first made the invention in 2005 and developed a commercialisation plan in 2006, under the guidance of Cameron Turner in his role at Uniquest.
+Professor Bhandari first made the invention in 2005.
+He developed a commercialisation plan in 2006, under the guidance of Cameron Turner in his role at Uniquest.

 ‘We knew what the technology could do and that it had the potential to create significant disruption across multiple sectors, from the food industry to animal health and pharmaceuticals,’ Cameron explains.